-The draft Gungahlin Strategic Assessment Biodiversity Plan and draft Gungahlin Strategic Assessment Report have been put out for public consultation by the ACT Government from 22 March 2013 to 19 April 2013.
-Public consultation provides the opportunity for public submissions regarding the impacts of the proposed development at Gungahlin on matters of national environmental significance.
-The draft documents are available at the following ACT Government website, which also provides instructions about how to make public comments:
+The draft Gungahlin Strategic Assessment Biodiversity Plan and draft Gungahlin Strategic Assessment Report were released for public consultation by the ACT Government from 22 March 2013 to 19 April 2013.
+A summary of the public comments submitted and the response to submissions relating to the strategic assessment are contained in the document:

 On 20 June 2013, the Gungahlin Strategic Assessment Biodiversity Plan, Final (ACT Economic Development Directorate and ACT Environment and Sustainable Development Directorate, June 2013) was endorsed under the national environment law.

 - Endorsement Notice (PDF - 203 KB) | (Word - 39 KB)

 - Gungahlin Strategic Assessment Biodiversity Plan, Final, June 2013 (PDF - 1,893 KB) | (Word - 2,504 KB)

 On 17 July 2013, approval was granted for classes of actions under the endorsed plan that allows for development and other related activities identified in the plan to proceed without the need for further approval from the Australian Government environment minister.